dotlang/language/README.md

 # Type System
 ## Rules
+variables are initialized upon declaration. for val you must assign value, for var, compiler will set default value (everything zero, empty, ...)
+`var x: array[int]` will create an empty array

+Note that `val` can only appear on the left side of `=` when it is being declared.
+What comes on the right side of `=` must be either another val or made val using `@val` or a literal
 Every type is allocated and a reference is put inside the variable.
 Compiler may optimize this for cases when a local variable like an int, is not sent outside. val is like a memory cell with a lock on it. var is like a memory cell without lock.